pnp/pnpjs/packages/config-store/docs/index.md

 * [providers](providers.md)

 ## UML
-[Graphical UML diagram](../../../docs-src/img/pnpjs-config-store-uml.svg) of @pnpjs/config-store.
-Right click the diagram and open in new tab if it is too small.
+[Graphical UML diagram](../../../docs-src/img/pnpjs-config-store-uml.svg) of @pnp/config-store.
+Right-click the diagram and open in new tab if it is too small.